 Students are expected to notify faculty of an absence(s) from class as soon as possible and to turn in all assignments on time or at a time agreed by the faculty.
-If the course is six to eight weeks long, a student with three (3) absences may be requested to withdraw from the course.
 Tardiness and early departure disrupts the educational process.
 Students are expected to arrive for class on time and to remain until the class has ended.
-Course faculty may have additional attendance requirements, which will be noted in course syllabus.
-Refer to Class Attendance and Participation policy in the section "MSN Program Policies."
+Course faculty may have additional or modified attendance requirements, which will be noted in course syllabi and/or announced in class.